AntonSamy20/Math/README.md

-# Math
+# Math by Eng.Anton Samy
-Mathematical formula for approximating the value of pi Eng.Anton Samy
+1 Mathematical formula for approximating the value of pi  (pi.cpp)